offirmakes/Offir_BlueStampPortfolio/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/y3VAmNlER5Y" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 # First Milestone
+Overview:
+For milestone 1, I completed all the hardware invovled with my pen plotter project.
+This meant that I built all the components, attached them together, and completed all the electrical wiring.

+Design:
+To build this project, I first needed to build the 5 main componets.
+This included building the frame and parts for the two motor components, building the component for the pen holder, constructing the piece opposite to the oen holder, just to keep the machine stable, and the center piece, which connects all the different components together.
+Afterwards, I attached all the different components together via the 4 steel rods.
+These steel rods pass through all the components and connect them.
+Then, I simply installed the timing belts, which is what the motors would be moving and consequently the machine too.
+Finally,I just had to install the electrical wirings for the motors, and steering gear, and attachem them to the arduino.

+Challenges:
+I faced many issues when building this project.
+To begin, there were many screws and hex nuts which were placed in very obscure angles and were thus very hard to tighten.
+In addition, when I started this project, I failed to remove the stickers placed on the steel to protect it.
+This meant that I had to dismantle some of the compenents that I built in order to remove.

 For your first milestone, describe what your project is and how you plan to build it.
 You can include:
 - An explanation about the different components of your project and how they will all integrate together
 - Technical progress you've made so far